Follow news, events and activities about mangrove conservation and restoration on "World of Mangroves"!

 Giri.
 C, Ochieng E, Tieszen LL, Zhu Z, Singh A, Loveland T, Masek J, Duke N (2011).
 Status and distribution of mangrove forests of the world using earth observation satellite data (version 1.3, updated by UNEP-WCMC).
 Global Ecology and Biogeography 20: 154-159.

-Recent Publications related to mangroves (last three years)
+Recent Publications from the group (last three years)

 Curnick DJ, Pettorelli N, Amir AA, Balke T, Barbier EB, Crooks S, Dahdouh-Guebas F, Duncan C, Endsor C, Friess DA, Quarto A, Zimmer M, Lee SY.
 2019.
 The value of small mangrove patches.
 Science 363 (6424): 239.